Large sample behavior of the least trimmed squares estimator: Asymptotic properties

 \subsection{Root-n consistency and asymptotic normality}

-\vs Instead of treating the root-n consistency separately, we will establish asymptotic normality of $\widehat{\bs{\beta}}^n_{lts}$ directly via stochastic equicontinuity (see page 139 of P84, or the supplementary of Zuo 2020). \vs \emph{Stochastic equicontinuity} refers to a sequence of stochastic processes $\{Z_n(t): t \in T\}$ whose shared index set $T$ comes equipped with a semi-metric $d(\cdot, \cdot)$. \vs \noin \tb{Definition 3.1} [IIV.
+\vs Instead of treating the root-n consistency separately as in V06b c, we will establish asymptotic normality of $\widehat{\bs{\beta}}^n_{lts}$ directly via stochastic equicontinuity (see p.
+139 of P84 or the supplementary of Zuo (2020)). \vs \emph{Stochastic equicontinuity} refers to a sequence of stochastic processes $\{Z_n(t): t \in T\}$ whose shared index set $T$ comes equipped with a semi-metric $d(\cdot, \cdot)$. \vs \noin \tb{Definition 3.1} [IIV.
 1, Def.
-2 of P84].
-Call ${Z_n}$ stochastically equicontinuous at $t_0$ if for each $\eta > 0$ and $\epsilon > 0$ there exists a neighborhood $U$ of $t_0$ for which \be \limsup P\left(\sup_{U} |Z_n(t) - Z_n(t_0) | > \eta\right) < \epsilon. \ee ~~~~~~~~~~~~~\pend \vs It is readily seen that if ${\tau_n}$ is a sequence of random elements of $T$ that converges in probability to $t_0$, then \be Z_n(\tau_n)-Z_n(t_0)\to 0\mbox{~in probability,} \ee because, with probability tending to one, $\tau_n$ will belong to each $U$.
+2 of {P84}].
+Call ${Z_n}$ stochastically equicontinuous at $t_0$ if for each $\eta > 0$ and $\epsilon > 0$ there exists a neighborhood $U$ of $t_0$ for which \be \limsup P\left(\sup_{U} |Z_n(t) - Z_n(t_0) | > \eta\right) < \epsilon. \ee \vs It is readily seen (see p.140 of P84) that if ${\tau_n}$ is a sequence of random elements of $T$ that converges in probability to $t_0$, then \be Z_n(\tau_n)-Z_n(t_0)\to 0\mbox{~in probability,} \ee because, with probability tending to one, $\tau_n$ will belong to each $U$.
 The form above will be easier to apply, especially when behavior of a particular ${\tau_n}$ sequence is under investigation.\vs Suppose $\mathscr{F} = \{ f(\cdot, t): t\in T\}$, with $T$ a subset of $\R^k$, is a collection of real, P-integrable functions on the set $S$ where $P$ (probability measure) lives.
 Denote by $P_n$ the empirical measure formed from $n$ independent observations on $P$, and define the empirical process $E_n$ as the signed measure $n^{1/2}(P_n - P)$.
 Define